Chapter 9 Formatting Documents in Word

 Links Group

 One of the most helpful commands in the Links group on the Insert tab is the Links button.
 This button allows the user to insert a hyperlink into the document.
-A hyperlink consists of a word, phrase, or picture that moves the user to another part of the document or to another document or webpage when it is selected/clicked on.
+A hyperlink consists of a word, phrase, or picture that moves the user to another part of the document or to another document or web page when it is selected/clicked on.
 A hyperlink can be added to existing text.

-To add a hyperlink:
+To add a hyperlink, follow these steps:

-2. Click on the Link button, in the Links group on the Insert tab.
+2. Click on the Link button in the Links group on the Insert tab.
 The Insert Hyperlink dialog box appears (Figure 1A).

 3. In the far-left column of the box, select what the hyperlink should be linked to.